Engineering Sciences Major

 COSC 10: Problem Solving via Object-Oriented Programming

-** Students with no prior experience in chemistry will be placed in CHEM 5.
-Students with prior experience with chemistry (as demonstrated through AP or IB exams, A-level credit, or placement exam) automatically receive credit for CHEM 5 and have the option of taking CHEM 11 as a chemistry elective towards the requirements for the AB and/or BE.
+* Students with no prior experience with chemistry will be placed in CHEM 5.
+CHEM 10 is not scheduled to be offered during the 2022–2023 academic year.
+Starting in the Fall of 2022, students with prior experience with chemistry (as demonstrated through AP or IB exams, A-level credit, or placement exam) will be placed in CHEM 11.
+Students who complete CHEM 11 will also automatically receive credit for CHEM 5 toward the BE degree requirements.

 Required Courses